You are here:

 From 2010 to 2012, OHA’s Tobacco Prevention and Education Program worked with OHA/DHS programs to reduce tobacco use among groups who are more likely to smoke.
 The project was called the Tobacco Control Integration Project or TCIP.
-This work led to many successes, including tobacco-free state properties, the Tobacco Freedom website to help Addictions and Mental Health (AMH) consumers quit tobacco, and training staff and health care providers on effective ways to quit tobacco.
+This work led to many successes, including tobacco-free state properties.
 Read the TCIP Final Report (pdf).

 CAHIP builds on the success of this project.
 We carry forward the work of TCIP, with broader goals around reducing risk factors for chronic disease – including tobacco use, nutrition and physical activity.
 Our work reaches OHA/DHS clients, consumers and employees.